ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 The Future of Ecommerce Report 2021

-You surely don't have to become an expert, but you should try to understand what implications a switch to the right headless stack could have for your business or for your competitor's business.
+You don't have to become an expert, but it would be beneficial to you to understand what implications a switch to the right headless stack could have for your business or for your competitor's business.

 61% of retailers surveyed they are either currently leveraging or planning to leverage a headless commerce architecture in 2020.